PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

 from [Precisely Data Experience](https://data.precisely.com/) and push it to your Elastic Container Registry.

-(Note: This script requires python, docker and AWS CLI to be installed in your system)
+>Note: This script requires python, docker and AWS CLI to be installed in your system.
+Also make sure that AWS CLI is configured before you run the script.
+Run this command - ``aws sts get-caller-identity``

 ```shell
 cd ./scripts/images-to-ecr-uploader